 I think people want to get it done.

-Well, listen, in the end, Mr. President, um, the reason that nothing has gotten done here is because the gun lobby has had a veto power over any legislation that becomes before Congress.
+Well, listen, in the end, Mr. President, the reason that nothing has gotten done here is because the gun lobby has had a veto power over any legislation that comes before Congress.

 I wish that wasn't the case, but that is.

-This is a uh yeah, the president meeting with a bipartisan group of lawmakers on school safety, guns, and everything pretty much is on the table.
+This is a president meeting with a bipartisan group of lawmakers on school safety, guns, and everything pretty much is on the table.

-You heard the president make out lay out his case.
+You heard the president lay out his case.

-Ninety-eight percent of shootings uh in over since nineteen fifty, if you can believe it, have been in gun-free zones.
+98% of shootings since 1950, if you can believe it, have been in gun-free zones.

-And the president talked at length about how the public how defense is important, how in fact people need def defense, and you can't be sitting ducks.
+And the president talked at length about how the public, how defense is important, how, in fact, people need defense, and you can't be sitting ducks.

 And he talked about confronting the mental health issues.

-Then he talked about, you know, how the warning signs were missed in this case down in Florida, and how do we balance protecting second amendment rights, background checks, and so on and so forth.
+Then he talked about how the warning signs were missed in this case down in Florida, and how do we balance protecting Second Amendment rights, background checks, and so on and so forth.

 I'm not so sure that you get agreement.

-Obviously, I disagree with what the Democr uh Democratic Senator from Connecticut was just saying.
+Obviously, I disagree with what the Democratic senator from Connecticut was just saying.

 All right, we'll get back to some of this.

-We'll also get to our other agendas here of the day.
+We'll also get to our other agendas here today.

-We got a lot coming up, uh, including the signs that were missed, including the 39 trips to the home of Nicholas Cruz, including the two calls to the FBI.
+We've got a lot coming up, including the signs that were missed, including the 39 trips to the home of Nicholas Cruz, including the two calls to the FBI.

 We have Hillary and her audacity on display today in a way we've never talked about.

-And also we have how are the Pfizer judge, if I'd a judges that were lied to, feeling about being lied to?
+And also, we have, how are the FISA judge, FISA judges that were lied to feeling about being lied to?

-All this coming up uh this afternoon here on the Sean Hannity show.
+All this coming up this afternoon here on the Sean Hannity show.

 Sean, how did you miss all of the signs?